 At the end of the semester either at Winter break or at the end of the school year, residents should vacate their residence hall room twenty-four (24) hours after their last scheduled exam.
 Appropriate preparations should be made to adhere to this policy.

-As stated in the Drake Student Handbook, section 2, part F, it states:
+In accordance with the Drake Student Handbook, section 2, part F:

 "Students living in the residence halls become part of the community within each hall.
-Part of the responsibility of living within that community includes the expectation that each student takes responsibility for his or her behavior and respects the standards and policies outlined by Drake University."
+Part of the responsibility of living within that community includes the expectation that each student takes responsibility for their own behavior and respects the standards and policies outlined by Drake University."

 Violations of this community standard may include but is not limited to, immediate removal from the residence halls for the remainder of the semester and the resident may not be able to return to their residence hall until the final day of closing to retrieve their belongs and depart for the semester